croqaz/achaea.js/README.md

 $ bun main.ts &lt;NAME>

 The *name* is your Achaea character and it's used to create the local DB with your name.
-Type your password and start playing Achaea.
+You need to open a browser on http://127.0.0.1:18888/ ; type your password and start playing Achaea.

 ## Alternatives